John Julien

 3. Simply explain and show how to do those steps and tasks

-The goal of an SOP is to help you clearly understand what information is being presented and enable your employees to take action.
+The goal of an SOP is to help you clearly understand the information presented and enable your employees to take action.

 There are five main types of SOPs that companies create.